olssonm/swedish-entity/README.md

 ```

-⚠️ If the `detect`-method fails, a `Olssonm\SwedishEntity\Exceptions\DetectException` will be thrown, be sure to handle it.

 ### Formatting

-You may format the entitys number to your needs/liking.

-⚠️ Formatting an invalid entity will result in an exception.
+*⚠️ Formatting an invalid entity will result in an exception.
+You should make sure to validate it beforehand.*

 #### Person